Perfluorooctanesulfonic acid: Indirect routes

 Perfluorooctylsulfonyl compounds degrade to PFOS.
 Examples include N-methyl perfluorooctane sulfonamidoethanol (N-MeFOSE), a carpet stain repellent, and N-ethyl perfluorooctane sulfonamidoethanol (N-EtFOSE), a paper treatment.
 Also perfluorooctanesulfonamide is a precursor.
 About 50 precursors were named in the 2004 proposed Canadian ban on PFOS.

-Degradation
+Chemical properties

-PFOS virtually does not degrade under environmental conditions and is thus highly persistent.
-Waste water treatment plants are also unable to degrade PFOS.
-On the other hand, precursors are transformed to PFOS in waste water treatment plants.
+Perfluorooctanesulfonic acid is a strong acid and as such does not exist in aqueous settings.
+Instead it is fully ionized.
+Regardless, the acid and its anion highly resist degradation under environmental conditions.
+Waste water treatment plants also fail to degrade PFOS.

-Properties

-The C_{8}F_{17} subunit of PFOS is hydrophobic and lipophobic, like other fluorocarbons, while the sulfonic acid/sulfonate group adds polarity.
-PFOS is an exceptionally stable compound in industrial applications and in the environment because of the effect of aggregate carbon–fluorine bonds.
+The C_{8}F_{17} subunit of PFOS is hydrophobic and lipophobic, like other fluorocarbons, while the sulfonic acid/sulfonate group confers polarity.
+PFOS is an exceptionally stable compound in industrial applications and in the environment because of the aggregate effect of many carbon–fluorine bonds.
 PFOS is a fluorosurfactant that lowers the surface tension of water more than that of hydrocarbon surfactants.

 Uses

 Perfluorooctanesulfonic acid was usually used as the sodium or potassium salts.